OthmanSemlali/php-blog/README.md

 This project is licensed under the MIT License.

-Feel free to explore the demo website at https://bookyreview.space/
+Feel free to explore the demo website at https://bookyreview.space/ and provide feedback